 Hack!
 Cities in the off-season, coast in the summer, avoid August

 Timing matters.
 If you are going to visit the most famous Italian cities, like Florence, Rome and Venice, they are going to be at their busiest, and hottest, during the summer.
-The main attractions at these venues is cultural, which are better enjoyed when you are not jostling elbow-to-elbow with school tours, backpackers, families and other tourists who have can only easily travel during the summer.
+The main attractions at these venues are cultural, which are better enjoyed when you are not jostling elbow-to-elbow with school tours, backpackers, families and other tourists who have can only easily travel during the summer.

 This hack becomes more relevant as heat waves become more of an issue in Europe.
 This year, we stayed near the coast outside of Pisa.
 Even as someone who is not a beach person, I appreciated the chance to be able to hop into the water near sunset to cool down.